 Once you have completed your self-assessment and implemented your Trusted Standard action plans, you can apply for the Trusted Standard accreditation.
 You will have the choice to use the Trusted Standard or the Trusted Charity Standard logos and certificates.

-What is the Trusted Charity Mark?
+What is Trusted Standard?